yegor256/blog/_drafts/_sex.md

 shorts and t-shirts.
 They cried when someone was offending them and we were supposed to be stronger, never to cry, and to protect them.
-It was always obvious that we were the troublemakers, but also the protectors that little creatures eventually one day will entrust their lives to.
+It was always obvious that we were the troublemakers, but also the protectors that little creatures eventually one day would entrust their lives to.

 Now it seems that I was raised as a sexist.
 But do I feel ashamed?
 Not at all.